Richard-Chandler/TimSPEC/README.md

 install.packages("https://github.com/Richard-Chandler/TimSPEC/blob/main/dlm/dlm_1.1-6.tar.gz", repos=NULL)
 ```

-If this succeeds, you are now ready to start. `help(SLLTSmooth)` is possibly a useful entry point.
+If this succeeds, you are now ready to start. `help(SLLTSmooth)` may be a useful entry point.